This page includes background information about the March Future High Streets Fund programme.

 Do you have a question?
 Get in touch at email@example.com

-Fenland District Council submitted an application for March in 2019.
-The funding criteria very much matched local Member's aspirations for the town, as well as the emerging Growing Fenland Town Report for March.
-Being a good fit for the funding March was in a better position to put forward a successful bid.
+Fenland District Council submitted a bid for March town centre in 2019.
+The funding criteria very much matched local Member's aspirations for the town, as well objectives in the.

-Fenland District Council, as the accountable body, holds the responsibility, but to develop and deliver the projects we will collaborate with a range of stakeholders and partners, including; the Cambridgeshire and Peterborough Combined Authority, Cambridgeshire County Council as well as statutory organisations such as the Environment Agency and Historic England.
+Fenland District Council, as the accountable body, holds the responsibility, but to develop and deliver the projects we will collaborate with a range of stakeholders and partners, including the Cambridgeshire and Peterborough Combined Authority and Cambridgeshire County Council as well as statutory organisations such as the Environment Agency and Historic England.

 It is likely that work on the first projects will begin in Spring/Summer 2022.

-Engaging with the community and stakeholders is an important part of the Future High Street Fund process and we will be regularly updating communities on progress.
+Engaging with the community and stakeholders is an important part of the Future High Streets Fund process and we will be regularly updating communities on progress.

 Whilst decisions have been made about the projects that funding will be used for, we will be regularly posting news to our Fenland District Council website and continuing to promote the schemes through local press and social media channels.